3 Best Gutter Companies in

 Different types of gutter guards

 You may also consider adding gutter guards to your home.
-Gutter guards can be installed onto your existing gutters to help keep debris and nesting animals from clogging or damaging your gutters.
-Common gutter guard types include:
+Gutter guards can be installed on top of your existing gutters to help keep debris and nesting animals from causing clogs or damaging your system.
+Some common types of gutter guards include:

-- Foam Guards: Foam guards are comprised of pieces of foam that rest in your gutter, letting water through while catching debris on top.
-Foam guards are inexpensive and easy to install, but they have to be replaced often and are not recyclable, which makes them less eco-friendly than some other options.
+- Foam Guards: Foam guards are comprised of pieces of foam that you place in your gutter that let water through while catching debris on top.
+Foam guards are inexpensive and quick to install, but they have to be replaced often and are not recyclable, which makes them less eco-friendly than some other options.

 - Reverse Curve/Surface Tension Guards: Reverse curve guards have a unique shape that lets them use surface tension to allow water to flow into your gutters while debris slides off.
-Reverse curve guards are extremely effective but also expensive, and professional installation is required.
+These types of guards are extremely effective but also expensive, and professional installation is required.

 Top Environmental Pick